glendawei/database_project/README.md

       - **bank.py**: Provides functionality for customers to search for bank and branch information.

    3. **Admin Functions**:
-      - **admin.py**: Manages administrative operations, including user account management, loan application approvals or rejections, and access to transaction records.
+      - **admin.py**: Manages admin tasks such as importing user information, handling user accounts, processing loan and credit card applications, reviewing transaction records, and performing user data analysis.
+These functions are key to overseeing the banking system's operations and generating insights.

    These files work together to create a complete online banking system, with each part handling a specific aspect of the platform.
 # Technical Details